 Most authoring tools are SCORM-compliant (basically it meets the ADL’s requirements), so any content you create can be uploaded to a SCORM-compatible LMS.
 (If you want to learn more about SCORM, take a look at our quick intro.)

-A zero learning curve authoring tool also allows you to take a bottom-up approach to producing learning content.
+A zero learning curve authoring tool also allows you to take a bottom-up approach to produce learning content.
 This is known as Employee-generated Learning.
 In this approach, you shift the responsibility for creating courses to the employees who hold expertise on the subject in question.
 (We won’t delve too deeply into Employee-generated Learning here, but if you’re interested in learning more, take a look at our guide.)

+Our e-learning authoring tool comparison article can also help you decide which tool is best for you.
 Easygenerator is an example of an e-learning authoring tool.
 But more accurately, it’s what’s called an LMS-lite.
 Let’s look at these next.

-LMS-Lite.
+LMS-lite.
 It’s possible you’ve never come across this term before.
 Essentially, they are authoring tools with extra LMS-like features.
 As well as allowing you to author e-learning courses, you can publish and share courses, and track your learners’ results.
 It strips back all but the essential features to make it quick and easy to master.

 These LMS-lite authoring tools are often much easier to learn and use than complex LMSs designed for experts.
 If your budget is limited, an LMS-lite could also be a more cost-effective solution than an expensive LMS.